mavryk-network/mavryk-packaging/docs/baking.md

    - SPDX-FileCopyrightText: 2021 Oxhead Alpha
    - SPDX-License-Identifier: LicenseRef-MIT-OA
    -->
-# Baking with tezos-packaging on Ubuntu and Raspberry Pi OS
+# Baking with mavryk-packaging on Ubuntu and Raspberry Pi OS

 [⏩ Quick Start](#quick-start)

-Tezos-packaging provides an easy way to install and set up the infrastructure for interacting with the Tezos blockchain.
+Mavryk-packaging provides an easy way to install and set up the infrastructure for interacting with the Mavryk blockchain.

-This article provides a step-by-step guide for setting up a baking instance for Tezos on Ubuntu or Raspberry Pi OS.
+This article provides a step-by-step guide for setting up a baking instance for Mavryk on Ubuntu or Raspberry Pi OS.

 However, a CLI wizard utility is provided for an easy, interactive setup.
 It is the recommended way at the moment to set up a baking instance.